k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 The information is gathered into the aifusion LU tables, so that trace can be done a specific conversation session, as well into the Assurance metrics DB, for overall observation and insights.

-The information is also accessible at the **Trace panel** in the **Chat Playground**, which is part of the AI Fusion app, where you can make chats and see a detailed trace of what user asked, what are inputs and outputs of each called agent and tool and how many tokens were consumed in each step.
+The information is also accessible at the **Trace pane** in the **Chat Playground**, which is part of the AI Fusion app, where you can make chats and see a detailed trace of what user asked, what are inputs and outputs of each called agent and tool and how many tokens were consumed in each step.

-This Trace panel is available in addition to the comprehensive debugging capabilities and visibility at the Broadway flows and Java code within the Studio.
+This Trace pane is available in addition to the comprehensive debugging capabilities and visibility at the Broadway flows and Java code within the Studio.